Have you heard the term walking pneumonia and wondered, What in the world?

 Here are the questions I most often answer about walking pneumonia:

-- What are the symptoms?
-Symptoms include low-grade fevers, fatigue, headache, sore throat, rash, coughing and wheezing.
-Symptoms can vary from child to child, and they are similar to the symptoms of a virus.
+Symptoms are usually fairly mild and can include a low-grade fever, fatigue, headache, sore throat, rash, coughing and wheezing.
+The symptoms can vary from child to child, and are often similar to those of a respiratory virus.
 The main thing that persists is the cough.
-Typically in about 10 days most viruses have resolved.
-But for kids with walking pneumonia, the cough persists.
-That’s often what brings families to the doctor’s office for a visit.
+Typically, in about 10 days, most viruses have resolved, or have improved significantly.
+For kids with walking pneumonia, the cough persists, which is often what brings families to the doctor’s office for a visit.

-- I thought it was just a cold!?
 Walking pneumonia can be tricky.
 The symptoms are so similar to a virus that it’s often thought to be a virus.
-And because kids who have it might be up and about, parents frequently don’t realize that their child has pneumonia.
+Because kids who have it might be up and about, parents frequently don’t realize that their child has pneumonia.
 I talk to a lot of parents who feel guilty after we determine their child has walking pneumonia.
 Please don’t feel guilty.
-The symptoms of walking pneumonia so closely match symptoms of a virus, the two are hard to tell apart at home.
+The symptoms of walking pneumonia so closely match symptoms of a virus, that the two are hard to tell apart at home.

-- How is it diagnosed?
 The majority of the time, we can diagnose walking pneumonia during a clinical exam.
 When we listen to the lungs, we can hear a distinctly different sound in a child with walking pneumonia versus a child with a virus.
+It often sounds like crackles in the lungs.
 Sometimes a chest X-ray may be ordered to diagnose walking pneumonia, but a physical exam is usually all that is needed.
+It is possible to test for mycoplasma on a respiratory viral panel, but these can often be expensive and not necessary if the symptoms follow a typical pattern.

-- How do you treat walking pneumonia?
 Because this is a bacterial infection, it is treated with antibiotics.
-Azithromycin is the most common antibiotic used to treat walking pneumonia.
+Azithromycin works the best for this type of pneumonia.
 It’s important to note that even after you’ve started the antibiotics, it can take a few more weeks for your child’s cough to completely go away.

-- Can it be prevented?
 The best way to prevent walking pneumonia—as with all infections—is with regular, consistent hand washing.
 You’re probably tired of telling your kids to wash their hands, but there are good reasons for it, and infection prevention is a big one.

-- Is there a time of year when it’s more common?
-We tend to see it mostly in the fall and winter.
+8. Is there a time of year when it’s more common?

-- When should I call the doctor?
-Call your child’s pediatrician:
+9. When should I call the doctor?

 - If your child has a cough or cold that hasn’t improved for 2 weeks.